somq/consolas-ligaturized/README.md

 # consolas-ligaturized

-Standard Consolas font with FiraCode ligatures.
+> Standard Consolas font with FiraCode ligatures.

-# Install
+## Install

-A classical OS font install
+> A classical OS font install

-Font name is 'Consolas ligaturized'
+Font name is `Consolas ligaturized`

 This font was generated using https://github.com/Rfvgyhn/docker-ligaturizer and under the hood https://github.com/ToxicFrog/Ligaturizer